15 1/2 contact hours

 - recorded step-by-step demonstrations and specialized techniques for fabrication of orthoses

-- independent orthosis fabrication: we include thermoplastics and splint supplies for you to fabricate 6 orthoses — an $85 value (ships only to US mailing addresses)
+- independent orthosis fabrication: we include thermoplastics and splint supplies for you to fabricate 6 orthoses -- an $85 value (supplies can only ship to US mailing addresses)

 - case study assignments